w3f/polkadot-wiki-old/docs/polkadot/learn/staking.md

 Polkadot will use NPoS (Nominated Proof-of-Stake) consensus, which will have a limited amount of slots available at the beginning for someone who is interested in running a validator to maintain the network.
 NPoS is designed to optimize nominator/validator for maximum chain security.
 Basically, DOTs holder get paid more for nominating multiple validators to ensure the network will not be heavily centralized on only a few validators.
 As a validator, it only takes the role of either validating blocks or guaranteeing the finality of the chain to earn rewards, while nominator will choose a set of potential validators candidate by indicating their DOTs as weight.

-Any validators can indicate their intention to be a validator candidate in anytime.
-It will be added to a waiting queue for nominators to elect and become active in the next era if a validator get enough nomination support.
+Any potential validators can indicate their intention to be a validator candidate.
+Validators who signal intention will be added to a waiting queue for nominators to elect and become active in the next era if a validator get enough nomination support.

 ## Accounts